solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

 - `merkleTree` - The Merkle tree account address
-- `maxDepth` - Determines the max number of leaves the tree will hold and therefore the max no. of cNFTs that the tree can contain.
+- `maxDepth` - Determines the max number of leaves the tree will hold and therefore the max number of cNFTs that the tree can contain.
 - `maxBufferSize` - Determines how many concurrent changes can occur in the tree in parallel.